sparlund/new_abaqus/README.md

 ## Example #2, 3D tuning fork
 A tuning fork made up of 4 thousand second order tetra element (C3D10).
 This mesh has 23 thousand degrees of freedom and took ~~close to an hour~~ 24 seconds to solve on my laptop.
 However, it takes only 7 seconds to solve on the same computer using [Calculix](http://www.calculix.de/) which is another FEM solver that also follows the Abaqus(C) input file format.

 The comparison of results between Abaqus(C) and new_abaqus is good in this example.
-For the 8 first modes the average difference is 17Hz and the maximum difference is 70Hz which I chalk up to the eigenvalue solver.
+For the 8 first modes the average difference is 17Hz, minimum difference is 0.3Hz and the maximum is 70Hz.
+I chalk this difference up to the different eigenvalue solvers.

 Tuning fork geometry | 1st eigenmode | 4th eigenmode
 -------------------------|-------------------------|-------------------------